GIScience/hot-tm-critical-numbers/readme.md

 #### Supervisor

 The supervisor utility uses configuration files that tell it what programs to monitor and how to restart them when necessary.
 Configuration files must be stored in `/etc/supervisor/conf.d`.
-Here is the configuration file for hot-tm-critical-numbers (`hot-tm-critical-numbers.conf`)
+Here is the configuration file for hot-tm-critical-numbers (`hot-tm-critical-numbers.conf`).

 ```
 [program:hot-tm-critical-numbers]